ethereum-optimism/optimism/glossary.md

 ### Epoch

 A continuous sequence of 0 or more L2 blocks.
 There is a one to one correspondence between L2 Epochs, and L1 blocks.
+A continuous sequence of L2 blocks, including a single deposit block, followed by 0 or more L2 blocks.
+There is a one to one correspondence between L2 Epochs, and L1 blocks.```
 **Example usage:** "Epoch 20 corresponds to L1 block 637, epoch 21 corresponds to block 638, etc".

 ### Feeds